learn-co-curriculum/react-hooks-props-destructuring/README.md

 ```

 How much destructuring you do, and where you do it, is very much a matter of
 preference.
-Try it out in some components and see what looks right to you!
+Try it out in some components and see what feels right to you!

 ## Default Values for Props